 9. Plan for All Contingencies

-It remains to be seen whether all of these credits will be extended or not.
-If they don’t get extended until, say, December 30, it will be too late to do much about it.
-Have your tax preparer calculate your tax liability both with and without these and any other expired tax credits that are relevant to your business.
-This way, you’ll have informed choices to make no matter what Congress decides to do.
+If there are new tax credits passed by Congress, have your tax preparer calculate your tax liability both with and without these and any other expired tax credits that are relevant to your business.
+This way, you’ll have informed choices to make no matter what changes Congress makes.